-This comes as a surprise to some who think that li-ion is the highest selling technology.
-This is true but only in value, not in capacity.
-Because of its higher cost per kWh, li-ion batteries have a higher sales value and bigger revenue than lead acid.
-However, this is one of the reasons that the lead acid battery (LAB) has endured so long in a highly competitive and changing commercial environment.
+This comes as a surprise to some who think that li-ion is the highest-selling technology.
+This is true but only in value, not in, capacity.
+Because of its higher cost per kWh, Lithium-ion battery has a higher sales value and bigger revenue than lead acid.
+However, this is one of the reasons that the lead acid batteries (LAB) has endured so long in a highly competitive and changing commercial environment.

 The lead acid battery is an electrochemical storage device and as such has the same principle of providing an electric current and voltage as all other electrochemical batteries, some of which preceded the adoption of lead acid as a method of storing and delivering electricity.
 However, it was the first battery which was rechargeable.
 This meant it could be used many times and brought back to its full state of charge when required.
 It was this that set it apart from other battery chemistries of its time.

 Going back to when the first electrochemical cell was invented is a little controversial.
 There is an ancient Babylonian find which some claim is a working electrochemical cell.
 Fig. 2 is a picture of what has become known as the “Baghdad Battery”.
 There is no consensus that these vessels were used as batteries nor had any electrochemical purpose.
 However, if filled with an electrolyte such as acetic acid, they will produce a current and a voltage.
 Two dissimilar metals in an ionic conductor – how could they not?